brython-dev/brython/README.md

 brython
 =======

-Brython (Browser Python) is an implementation of Python 3 running in the browser.
+Brython (Browser Python) is an implementation of Python 3 running in the browser, with an interface to the DOM elements and events.

 Here is a simple example of an HTML page running Python: